Huy1902/DSA/README.md

     + Enqueue and dequeue have same complexity as stack
   + Generic: use parameter to specify type
   + Iterator: use a same interface for loop through any type of object which is implementation of Iterator

+  + Solution for Dequeues and Randomized Queues on Coursera
 ## Lec5: Simple Sorting algorithms (done)
   + Insertion sort and Selection sort: Report in [this file](src/Lec5/Report.md)
   + Shuffle algorithm